 So, do you affect change or effect change?
 This is where it gets sticky because technically, either word can be used in this scenario, with different meanings.
 Instead of conveying the idea of bringing about change, affect would mean impacting existing changes.

-Yes, if you add an -ed.
+Affect can be an adjective, but only you add an -ed.
 The word affected is the one time affect becomes an adjective, and it can have two distinct meanings.

-1. Influenced by an external factor.
+1. Influenced by an External Factor

-2. Artificial or designed to impress.
+2. Artificial or Designed to Impress

-Affective vs. Effective
+4. When to use Affective vs. Effective

-Get ready for some good news.
-When choosing between affective and effective, the answer is almost always effective.
+The answer is almost always effective.
 That is unless you’re a psychologist.

 Meanings and Examples